Back to all fellows

 Biography

-Rhéa majored in International Affairs and Diplomacy and has always been interested in everything related to anthropology, sociology, history and archaeology.
-From a young age Rhéa volunteered on many field excavations and has a passion for museums as creative tools, not only to inform and education visitors but to bring people and objects from different cultures together.
+Rhéa majored in International Affairs and Diplomacy and has always been interested in everything related to anthropology, sociology, history, and archaeology.

-Rhéa has worked in areas including International Affairs and came on the ITP as a research assistant in the Department of Archaeology and Museology at the University of Balamand.
-In this role she helped with the cleaning and reorganisation of stores, worked on exhibitions and guide development, and conducted research at the ethnographic museum.
+Rhéa has worked in areas relating to arts and culture and came on the ITP when she was a research assistant in the Department of Archaeology and Museology (DAM) at the University of Balamand, Lebanon.
+In this role, she helped with the cleaning and reorganisation of the ethnographic museum storage space, worked on an exhibition, and conducted research for the department.

-In 2016 Rhéa left this role in order to study for a masters in Museology and Cultural Heritage Management at the University of Balamand.
-Whilst studying Rhéa has been working at Atelier Hapsitus, a pluri-disciplinary collective think-tank, established by artist and architect Nadim Karam in 1996.
-This work involves documenting and archiving all artworks and projects by Atelier and managing the think-tank’s website content.
-There is potential for an exhibition to be created based on Rhéa’s archival work.
+In 2016, Rhéa left this role to pursue a master’s degree in Museology and Cultural Heritage Management at the University of Balamand.
+During her studies, Rhéa has been involved with Atelier Hapsitus, a pluri-disciplinary collective think-tank established by artist and architect Nadim Karam in 1996, where she continues to work.
+Her responsibilities include documenting and archiving all artworks and projects by the studio, creating concept texts for their public art projects, and assisting in the creation of exhibitions related to the office.

 At the British Museum